google-site-verification=TrBIy1aitp5MJozlpTVnqor2pnXR-8-VC7FT_Vf5onY

 1. Thermo Works Industrial Infrared Temperature Gun

-The Thermo Works Industrial IR non-contact temperature gun is our favorite gun-style infrared thermometer with a great range of features, even if it is a little less robust than our overall winner.
+The Thermo Works Industrial IR non-contact temperature gun is our favourite gun-style infrared thermometer with a great range of features, even if it is a little less robust than our overall winner.

-With a 12:1 distance-to-target spot ratio, you’ll be able to get a 1-second read on the temperature of a 1-inch section of most surfaces from 12 feet away.
+With a 12:1 distance-to-target spot ratio, you’lyou’lla 1-second read on the temperature of a 1-inch section of most surfaces from 12 feet away.

-You can expect that reading to be accurate as well, with the Industrial IR Gun temperature ranges running from -76 to 1022°F and its accuracy giving you less than 2% variability.
+You can also expect that reading to be accurate, with the Industrial IR Gun temperature ranges running from -76 to 1022°F and its accuracy giving you less than 2% variability.

-Adjustable emissivity settings mean that anodized aluminum, copper pans, and polished stainless steel won’t throw off your readings because of their low emissivity rating.
+Adjustable emissivity settings mean that anodized aluminium, copper pans, and polished stainless steel won’twon’tce your readings because of their low emissivity rating.

-The Industrial IR temperature gun has an optional “hi-lo” alarm built-in, which means you can set an ideal reading range, and the thermometer will sound an alarm if it detects temperatures significantly above or below that level.
+The Industrial IR temperature gun has an optional “hi-l”” ala”m built in, which means you can set an ideal reading range, and the thermometer will sound an alarm if it detects temperatures significantly above or below that level.

-This comes in very handy for a variety of reasons, such as checking your HVAC systems, your household insulations, and even the seal on your offset smoker.
+This comes in handy for various reasons, such as checking your HVAC systems, household insulation, and even the seal on your offset smoker.

 What We Like

-The adjustable emissivity – The adjustable emissivity settings means the Industrial IR Gun is ideal for use in any kitchen that features a lot of stainless steel or anodized aluminum.
+The adjustable emissivity – The adjustable emissivity settings mean the Industrial IR Gun is ideal for use in any kitchen with a lot of stainless steel or anodized aluminium.

 Usually, these surfaces throw off an infrared thermometer because of their low emissivity rating, but the Industrial IR Gun can be adjusted to overcome that drawback.

-The “hi-lo” alarm – great for looking for hot spots or busted seals in your smokers, pellet grills, or anything where keeping consistent temperature is essential.
+The “hi-l”” ala”m is excellent for looking for hot spots or busted seals in your smokers, pellet grills, or anything where keeping a consistent temperature is essential.

-You don’t need to keep writing down and comparing numbers; you can just set a temperature range and listen for the alarm.
-Better battery power – Unlike the 62 MAX Plus, the Industrial IR Gun is powered by 2x AAA batteries, which gives it longer battery life.
+You don’tdon’t to keep writing down and comparing numbers; you can just set a temperature range and listen for the alarm.
+Better battery power – Unlike the 62 MAX Plus, the Industrial IR Gun is powered by 2x AAA batteries, which gives it more extended battery life.

-It’s not particularly durable – The Industrial IR Gun doesn’t have the IP 54 rating or the 3-meter drop resistance of the 62 MAX Plus, making it a little more vulnerable to the standard variety of kitchen accidents.
+It’s It’sparticularly durable – The Industrial IR Gun doesndoesn’t the IP 54 rating or the 3-meter drop resistance of the 62 MAX Plus, making it a little more vulnerable to the standard variety of kitchen accidents.

 2. Best for Cooking – ThermoWorks Thermapen® IR

-We were already big fans of the original Thermapen Mk4, now with the addition of an IR scanner on the other end, the Thermapen® IR is a fantastic, versatile tool in any pitmaster’s armory.
+We were already big fans of the original Thermapen Mk4, now, with an IR scanner on the other end, the Thermapen® IR is a fantastic, versatile tool in any pitmapitmaster’sry.

-You can check your grill plate is up to temperature, slap on your steaks, and use the same tool to make sure you’re taking them off the grill just before they hit perfect medium-rare.
+You can check your grill plate is up to temperature, slap on your steaks, and use the same tool to ensure you take them off the grill just before they hit perfect medium-rare.

-The Thermapen® IR can be used both left and right-handed, and the LCD backlit display rotates, so you’ll always be able to see the readout.
-It comes with adjustable emissivity infrared settings, from 0.1 to 1.0, so you’ll be able to adjust for any low-emissivity surfaces you might be using.
+Both left and right-handed users can use the Thermapen® IR, and the LCD backlit display rotates, so you’lyou’llys be able to see the readout.
+It comes with adjustable emissivity infrared settings, from 0.1 to 1.0, so you can adjust for any low-emissivity surfaces you might be using.

 It wakes up when you reach for it and powers down when you set it down again.
-It’s also IP 54 rated, so if you happen to set it down in some sauce, it’s not the end of the world.
+It’s It’s IP 54 rated, so if you set it down in some sauce, it’s it’sthe end of the world.

 The compact size and combination of probe and IR scanner make the Thermapen the best possible thermometer for cooking.